New dimension of Cyber pandemic is emerging, take precautionary measures to protect yourself and your sensitive data

 In such a climate, health and safety clearly comes first.
 Securing the continuity of operations has taken on a whole new dimension—it should include culture, communication, policies and technology.

-Award Winning Entrepreneur, C-Suite advisor with unparalleled knowledge and experience in artificial intelligence, cloud, cybersecurity and technology driven business model innovation.
+Award Winning Entrepreneur, Member of the Forbes Technology Council, C-Suite advisor with unparalleled knowledge and experience in artificial intelligence, cloud, cybersecurity, and technology driven business model innovation.

 "The world is powered by oxygen, water and now by algorithms"